mananahmed/syllabi/southasia_historiography.md

 ### February 9: The Question of Kingship
 *	Richards, John F, "The Formulation of Imperial Authority under Akbar and Jahangir," in *Kingship and Authority in South Asia*. ed.
 John F. Richards.
 Madison: University of Wisconsin (South Asian Studies Pub.
 No. 3), 1978
 *	Chattopadhyaya, B. D. “Political Processes and Structure of Polity in Early Medieval India: Problems of Perspective.” *Social Scientist* 13, no. 6 (1985): 3–34
-*	Alam, Muzaffar. *The Crisis of Empire in Mughal North India, Awadh and the Punjab, 1707-1748*.
-Delhi: Oxford University Press, 1986. [chp Intro-1-7-Concl]
+*	O’Hanlon, Rosalind.
+“Issues of Masculinity in North Indian History: The Bangash Nawabs of Farrukhabad.”
+Indian Journal of Gender Studies 4, no. 1 (March 1997): 1–19.
 *	Inden, Ronald B. *Imagining India*.
 Indiana University Press, 1990. [chp 5]
 *	Subrahmanyam, Sanjay and David Shulman.
 "The Men Who Would Be King?
 The Politics of Expansion in Early Seventeenth-Century Northern Tamilnadu." *Modern Asian Studies* 24, no. (2) (1990): pp. 225-48